 Elevation: 10,060 ft

 Copperhead Peak is one of the big peaks northeast of Salmon, Idaho.
 This country is not often visited by climbers.
-Copperhead Peak, Ajax Peak, Freeman Peak, and Monument Peak are all big peaks with a lot of vertical relief.
-Additional route information from Livingston Douglas is found below.
+Copperhead Peak, Ajax Peak, Freeman Peak, and Monument Peak are all big peaks with lots of prominence.
+USGS Homer Youngs Peak

-This shot of Copperhead Peak was taken by the late Michael Darcy.
-Michael, an accomplished Montana peakbagger, spent a lot of climbing time in the Beaverheads and readily provided his knowledge to interested climbers.
+This photo of Copperhead Peak was taken by the late Michael Darcy.
+Michael, an accomplished Montana peakbagger, spent a lot of time climbing in the Beaverheads and readily provided his knowledge to interested climbers.
 He was known to, and friends with, many Idaho mountaineers.
-His untimely death on Gooseberry Peak in 2012 shocked and saddened our climbing community.
+His untimely death on Mount Darcy (formerly Gooseberry Peak) in 2012 shocked and saddened our climbing community.

-South Couloir to South West Ridge Route, Class 3+/4
+South Couloir to Southwest Ridge, Class 3+/4 by Livingston Douglas

 Cross to the west side of Golway creek here (at the base of a waterfall hidden in the thick forest surrounding the creek).
 A miserable bushwhack awaits across large fallen timber strewn every which-way.
 But soon you’ll reach the gentle grass on the west side of Golway Gulch.
 Bliss!!
 Hike up the grassy strip between the forested creek bed and the talus on the south side of Copperhead Peak.
 Beware of copperhead snakes in the grass here; I ran into one, coiled up, raised up, and hissing at me!